-The District has established a partially self-funded workers' compensation plan by participating in the Texas Educational Insurance Association.
+The District has established a partially self-funded workers' compensation plan by participating in the Texas Educational Insurance Association (the Association).
 The Association is a public entity risk pool currently operating as a common risk management and insurance program for member colleges and school districts.
 The main purpose of the Association is to partially self-insure certain workers compensation risks up to an agreed upon retention limit.
 The plan for worker's compensation benefits is authorized by Section 504.011 of the Labor Code.
 Claims are paid by a third party administrator acting on behalf of the District under the terms of a contractual agreement.
 Administrative fees are included within the provisions of that agreement.
-The liability of the workers' compensation self-insurance plan includes \$7,381 incurred but not reported claims.
-Costs are allocated to other funds and the retained earnings are fully reserved for self-funded insurance.
-Estimates of claims payable and of claims incurred, but not reported at August 31, 2021, are reflected as accounts and claims payable, if material.
-The plan is funded to discharge liabilities as they become due.
+The liability of the workers' compensation self-insurance plan includes \$6,839 incurred but not reported claims.
+Estimates of claims payable and of claims incurred, but not reported at August 31, 2022, are reflected as accounts and claims payable, if material.
+The plan is funded to discharge liabilities of the fund as they become due.